MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/reference-makes-command-line-tool.md

 `--IndexFilePaths`

-The list of index file paths, seperated by ';'.
-Interpret requires at least one index.
+The file path expression for specifying which index file(s) to use.
+Use wild card to specify multiple indexes e.g. './index.*.kes'.

 `--GrammarFilePath`

-The grammar file path.
-Interpret requires a grammar.
+The compiled grammar binary file path.
+Interpret requires a compiled grammar binary

 ### Interpret Optional Parameters